olestourko/bc-sample/README.md

 ---

 #### Unit tests
 They're in the `/tests` folder.
-Similair to running the application, set an env variable with the config file location.
+Similar to running the application, set an env variable with the config file location.
 You should set up a seperate DB just for tests.
 ```
-CONFIG_FILEPATH=$(pwd)/tests/config.py
-export CONFIG_FILEPATH
+export CONFIG_FILEPATH=$(pwd)/tests/config.py
 python -m unittest discover
 ```